Hudson Valley Waterfall Roadtrip

 Click the name of each location to be taken to an information page where you can get more information and directions, as well as other nearby waterfalls, so you can plan your own customized trip!
 Be sure to check each website prior to visiting a specific location for any entrance fees, seasonal closings, or other pertinent information.

 East Side of the Hudson River

-Mt.
-Ida Falls and The Narrows Cascades and Heritage Trail – This extensive five-mile urban trail system in the city of Troy takes hikers past a number of waterfalls, including Burden fall and Mt.
+The Narrows Cascades and Heritage Trail – This extensive five-mile urban trail system in the city of Troy takes hikers past a number of waterfalls, including Burden fall and Mt.
 Ida Falls.